Our panel of patrons

 Jack Whitehall is one of our most exciting young comedians.
 Three times winner of the King of Comedy Award - an unrivalled achievement - in 2012, 2013 and 2014, his stand up tours are always a critically acclaimed sell-out.
 He has written and starred in 'Fresh Meat' and the tragicomic adventures of benighted teacher Alfie in 'Bad Education'.
 You can see him now in 'A League of Their Own' and what one reviewer called 'the comedy gold' of the 'Bad Education' movie.
 And take a look at the pictures of our Gala 2016 with Jack presenting prizes to our delighted winners.

 Michael Morpurgo needs no introduction.
 Children and adults alike love his wonderful books - one of my own favourites is the wonderful, touching 'The Butterfly Lion' - which have been turned into operas, ballets, plays and films most notably the glorious, heart rending 'War Horse'.
-See him enchanting our young winners at the 2015 Gala.
+See him with our winners in our Gala pics.

 Sir Tim Rice is an Academy award, Golden Globe, Tony and Grammy award winning lyricist best known for 'Joseph and the Amazing Technicolour Dreamcoat'.
 'Jesus Christ Superstar' and 'Evita'.
 He has a star on the Hollywood walk of Fame, he's been inducted in the Songwriters Hall of Fame and is a recipient of a Disney Legend.
 And he's one of our judges!
 Whoopee.